 What the Research Shows

-The majority of BPC-157 research to date has been conducted in animal models — primarily rodents — which is an important caveat.
+The majority of research to date has been conducted in animal models — primarily rodents — which is an important caveat.
 Human clinical trials are limited, though promising.
-In animal studies, BPC-157 has demonstrated:
+In animal studies, has demonstrated.

 Administration